 There is no treatment for Mumps.
 Recommendations are to rest, drink liquids and manage fever.
 Mumps must be reported to the local health department.
 To prevent spreading the disease to others, isolate the patient until at least 5 days after the onset of symptoms.

 How can Mumps be prevented?

-- A 2nd dose MMR vaccine is usually given at 4 — 6 years of age, however it can be given anytime four weeks after the 1st dose.
+- A second MMR vaccine is usually given at 4-6 years of age; however, it can be given 28 days after the first dose.

 - Pregnant women should not get the MMR vaccine.
 Women should avoid pregnancy for 4 weeks after receiving the MMR vaccine.